sjoram/esphome-dometic-ble/README.md

 - ESP32 (tested on ESP32 DevKit)
 - Dometic FreshJet 1700 (BLE version)
-- Home Assistant with MQTT broker enabled
+- Home Assistant with MQTT broker enabled (You will need the latest greatest HA and ESPHome > 2026.2.0)

 ---

 ## Installation

 1. Install ESPHome.
+2. Install the MQTT App and configure a user
-2. Copy `dometicac.yaml` into your ESPHome config directory.
+3. Copy `dometicac.yaml` into your ESPHome config directory.
-3. Create a `secrets.yaml` file.
+4. Create a `secrets.yaml` file.
-4. Adjust your WiFi and MQTT credentials.
+5. Adjust your WiFi and MQTT credentials.
+6. Determine the mac address of your Dometic unit.
+You can do this using nrf Connect on a phone though I believe iOS will not expose the mac address for some security reasons but Android should!
-5. Flash the ESP32.
+7. Flash the ESP32.
-6. Restart Home Assistant.
+8. Restart Home Assistant.

 The Climate entity will appear automatically via MQTT discovery.